 Aeonium 'Jack Catlin'

-Aeonium 'Jack Catlin' is a branched succulent that forms attractive clumps of rosettes at the end of the branches.
+Aeonium 'Jack Catlin' is a branched succulent that forms attractive low clumps of colorful rosettes at the end of short branches.
 It grows up to 18 inches (45 cm) tall, eventually spreading over time to form lovely mounds.
 The rosettes are up to 8 inches (20 cm) in diameter.
 Leaves are fleshy, glossy green towards the middle, and reddish toward the tips.
-This red color turns rich red after new growth hardens off in the late spring.
+The red color turns rich red after new growth hardens off in the late spring.
 The small, star-shaped flowers are bright yellow and appear in large conical raceme on a stalk held above the foliage.
 The branch bearing the flower dies to the ground.

 USDA hardiness zones 9b to 11b: from 25 °F (−3.9 °C) to 50 °F (+10 °C).

 How to Grow and Care

 Aeoniums do not like hot or dry weather.
 Therefore, they may go dormant in summer and do not require any water except in arid conditions.
 In extreme heat, their leaves will curl to prevent excessive water loss.
 Growing them in moist shade will keep them growing, but their true growth season is winter to spring, when temperatures are cool, 65 to 75 °F (18 to 24 °C), and damp.
 In the winter, water whenever the soil has dried out.
 Test by poking your finger down into the soil an inch or 2 (2.5 to 5 cm).
 Too much moisture or allowing them to sit in wet soil will cause root rot.

 A sandy loam or regular potting mix is better than a mix specifically for cacti and succulents since Aeoniums need some moisture.
 If you grow them in containers, repot them with fresh potting soil every 2 to 3 years.